Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/validation_check_list.md

 # Validation Check List
-We consider zero a positive number in this document.
+We consider zero is a positive number in this document.

 ## Common case